jcoupon/venice/README.md

 - `-xmin value`: the minimum coordinate in the x direction.
 - `-xmax value`: the maximum coordinate in the x direction.
 - `-ymin value`: the minimum coordinate in the y direction.
 - `-ymax value`: the maximum coordinate in the y direction.
+- `-zmin value`: the minimum coordinate in the z direction (works only is redshift range is not defined).
+- `-zmax value`: the maximum coordinate in the z direction (works only is redshift range is not defined).
-The default value for the coordinates limits are definied by the mask limits.
+The default value for the coordinates limits are defined by the mask limits.

 Example:
 How to create a pixelized (10 X 10 pixels) mask with a mask file named mask[.reg,.fits] and put the results in pixel_mask.out: